IgorFreik/Lung_Disease_Classification/README.md

 | F1-score | None        | None        | None        |
 | Accuracy | None        | None        | None        |

-### How to run the project

-1. run in the terminal `pip install -r requirements.txt` to download the library requirements.

-2. run in terminal `python __main__.py` to download the models with obtianed weights, see the analysis for each model and the framework for each of the models.
-To re-train the models yourself run the following command in terminal: `python main.py --re_train True`.
-WARNING: re-training will take significant time and space (60 GB) due to the dataset size.

 ### System requirements